harshagr18/Wordle/README.md

 You will have 6 Guesses, after which the game will end.

 ## RUN "python wordle.py" to play the game using class implementation
-## Run "python test.py" to run QA testing on the wordle game
+## Run "python test.py" to run 6 new QA tests on the wordle game